stacks-network/stacks-core/docs/wire-format.md

+---
+layout: core
+permalink: /:collection/:path.html
+---
+# Bitcoin wire format
+{:.no_toc}

 This page is for organizations who want to be able to create and send name operation transactions to the blockchain(s) Blockstack supports.

-# Bitcoin

-This section describes the transaction formats for the Bitcoin blockchain.
+It describes the transaction formats for the Bitcoin blockchain.

+* TOC
+{:toc}

 ## Transaction format